 When I first started my job I very quickly realized it had the potential to take over my life.
 I had to set some very clear boundaries.

 I’m a religious person and for me Sunday is my day of worship.
-I may choose to respond to a few emails or do some prep for Monday, but it is on my terms.
+Occasionally, I may choose to respond to a few emails or do some prep for Monday, but it is on my terms.
 I’m lucky enough to have a boss who respects this standard and has only contacted me in emergency situations.

 I’m also a very outdoor oriented person, so when I go on vacation most of my vacations or completely off the grid.

-I recently spent six days rafting down the Grand Canyon.
+We recently spent six days rafting down the Grand Canyon.
 Being able to completely disconnect from my phone and email was amazing.
 I came back excited to work again.
 Most of my Saturday’s are spent outside as well.
 My work gradually stopped contacting me on the weekends because I literally wasn’t around to help.